bbcawodu/careadvisors-backend/docs/API_Version_2/Hub_Location_API.md

 }
 ```

-- Adding a navigator hub location database entry.
+- Create a NavMetricsLocation database row.
-    - To add a navigator hub location database entry, the value for "Database Action" in the JSON Body must equal "Location Addition".
+    - To create a row in the NavMetricsLocation table, the value for "db_action" in the JSON Body must equal "create".

-    - All other fields except "Database ID" must be filled.
+        - Keys that can be omitted:
+            - "id"

+        - Keys that can be empty strings:
+            - "address_line_2"

+        - Keys that can be Null
+            - "address_line_2"

+    - If there are no errors in the JSON Body document:
         - The response JSON document will have a dictionary object as the value for the "Data" key.
-        - It contains the key "Database ID", the value for which is the database id of the created entry
+            - It contains the key "row", the value for which is an object with the fields of the created row.

-- Modifying a navigator hub location database entry.
+- Update a NavMetricsLocation database row.
-    - To modify a navigator hub location database entry, the value for "Database Action" in the JSON Body must equal "Location Modification".
+    - To update a row in the NavMetricsLocation table, the value for "db_action" in the JSON Body must equal "update".
-    - All other fields must be filled.
-    - All key value pairs in the JSON Body document correspond to updated fields for specified "Database ID"
+    - All key value pairs in the JSON Body document correspond to updated fields for specified "id"
+    - Note: at least one key other than "id" and "db_action" must be present

+        - Keys that can be omitted:
+            - "Location Name"
+            - "cps_location"

+        - Keys that can be empty strings:
+            - "address_line_2"

+        - Keys that can be Null
+            - "address_line_2"

+    - If there are no errors in the JSON Body document:
         - The response JSON document will have a dictionary object as the value for the "Data" key.
-        - It contains the key "Database ID", the value for which is the database id of the updated entry
+            - It contains the key "row", the value for which is an object with the fields of the updated row.

-- Deleting a navigator hub location database entry.
+- Delete a NavMetricsLocation database row.
-    - To delete a navigator hub location database entry, the value for "Database Action" in the JSON Body must equal "Location Deletion".
+    - To delete a row in the NavMetricsLocation table, the value for "db_action" in the JSON Body must equal "delete".

-    - The only other field should be "Database ID".
-    - The response JSON document will have a "Deleted" as the value for the "Data" key.
+        - Keys that can be omitted:
+            - all except "id" and "db_action"

-- If there are errors in the JSON Body document:
+    - If there are no errors in the JSON Body document:
-    - "Error Code" will be 1.
-    - An array of length > 0 will be the value for the "Errors" key in the "Status" dictionary.
+        - The response JSON document will have a dictionary object as the value for the "Data" key.
-        -Each item in the array is a string corresponding to an error in the JSON Body doc.
-    - No changes are made to the database.
+            - It contains the key "row", the value for which is "Deleted".

 ### Navigator Location Data Retrieval API